House to take up resolution to expel Santos in wake of scathing ethics report – KION546

 The New York congressman has survived prior attempts to oust him, but there has been growing momentum for this latest effort after the House Ethics Committee released a long-awaited report in November, which concluded that Santos “sought to fraudulently exploit every aspect of his House candidacy for his own personal financial profit.”

-A number of Republicans who previously did not support expulsion for Santos have said they will now vote to expel as a result of the ethics panel’s findings, though it is still unclear if there will be enough votes to oust the congressman.
+A number of Republicans who previously did not support Santos’ expulsion have said they would now vote to expel him as a result of the Ethics panel’s findings, though it was not clear ahead of the vote if there would be enough support to oust the congressman.

 Expulsion is the most severe form of punishment for a lawmaker in the House.
 It is exceedingly rare and requires a two-thirds majority vote to succeed – a high bar to clear.
 Only five House lawmakers have ever been expelled.